meetMADS/Medical-Imaging-From-Pixels-to-Patterns-Soc-26/README.md

 > **Course philosophy.** This is **not** "apply AI to medical images".
 It is
 > a math-first course.
 You will spend most of your time on
 > probability, linear algebra, optimisation, signal processing, and
 > physics-based image formation models.
-Deep learning shows up only in the
-> last two content weeks (CNNs / VAEs / GANs), and even there it is framed
-> as *one* class of priors and *one* class of optimisers in the broader
-> Bayesian picture you'll have built up by then.

 ---